genesys-neu/oran-resource-opt/README.md

 4. **Final Report**: Outputs the final line count from the last sub-directory's log file.

+## Traffic Classification
+All Traffic Classification training and analysis files can be found in the python subdirectory.

+## Utils
+The utils subdirectory contains several utility scripts primarily focused on the PRB optimization.
+All RL policies related to PRB optimization are found here.

+## Traffic Traces
+All the traffic traces used for both traffic classification and PRB optimization are in the raw subdirectory.

 ## Disclaimer
 These scripts are provided as-is and may require customization based on individual network configurations and environment setups.